 What should I pack?

 Have a look at the camping gear list posted on this website to see whether it contains all you need.
-Bring your iPod with audio cable (mini-jack) and / or USB stick to listen to your favourite roadtrip songs.
-You might want to bring bed sheets to cover the inflatable mattress.
+Bring an audio cable (mini-jack) and / or USB stick to listen to your favourite roadtrip songs.
 A fleece blanket is nice for chilling on the grass or to cover up during the chillier nights.
 Definitely bring insect repellent (best with DEET) and sun block, as this is also more expensive in Uganda.
 The southwestern region in Uganda is cooler, due to higher altitude and nights may be chilly so, you may need a fleece or jumper.
 Note that Kampala has many well-stocked supermarkets and pharmacies where you can buy almost anything you might have forgotten.
 Obviously, this is not the case for the provincial towns in Uganda.

 Do the cars have a radio?

 All our cars have a radio / MP -player / SD-card / and take a mini jack for easy access to all your favourite music.
 Cables to connect equipment you'll have to bring yourself.
 TIP: Audiobooks!